 - Suboccipital: It courses in a groove on the posterior arch of the atlas before it enters the cranial cavity through the foramen magnum.

 - Cranial: It supplies branches to the medulla, spinal cord, parts of the cerebellum, and the dura of the posterior cranial fossa.
 At the caudal border of the pons of the brainstem, the vertebral arteries anastomose to form the basilar artery, which participates in the formation of the the Circle of Willis, a loop of cerebral vessels.

 This branch arises from the anteroinferior aspect of the first part of the subclavian artery, and passes inferomedially into the thorax.
 It has a thoracic and cervical part.

-The terminal branches of the thyrocervical trunk are the inferior thyroid and ascending cervical arteries.
+- Inferior thyroid and ascending cervical arteries: These are the terminal branches of the thyrocervical trunk.
 The latter artery supplies the lateral muscles of the upper neck.